Workshop Tactics: the best problem-solving workshops in a box

 Workshop Tactics is a curated list of the best agile and design-thinking workshop techniques to help you lead your product team.
+Written by design consultant and Pip Decks founder, Charles Burdett.

 Designed to guide you through the design process using group facilitation activities, each tactic can be used independently as a mini-workshop, or combined with multiple tactics to create Sessions.